 The University of Colorado’s Museum of Natural History earned the #1 spot by being fun, educational, interactive AND parent-friendly!
-The museum offers kid-inspired exhibits (right now — Curious Connections in Nature) and a cute gift shop on the main level.
-In the lower level, kids will have a great time in the interactive play and learning area.
+The museum offers kid-inspired exhibits (right now — TreeSpace) and a cute gift shop on the main level.
+In the lower level, kids will have a great time in the interactive play and learning area, the Discovery Corner.
 Right outside the play area parents can enjoy a nice, FREE cup of coffee or tea in the museum’s BioLounge with comfortable seats and inviting atmosphere.
 Family-friendly bathrooms are located upstairs.
 While there are beautiful staircases in this beautiful, old building, there is also a centrally-located elevator making the museum handicapped and stroller-friendly.
 Admission is free, donations are accepted.
 The gift shop offers a fun array of science-inspired items.
 The museum is open Monday – Friday 9-5, Saturday 9-4 and Sunday 10-4.
 Paid parking is located South of the museum.
 Closed on University holidays.

 #2 NCAR (National Center for Atmospheric Research)